Atlantic City Conference: Problems identifying attendees

 Whether or not there was a concerted plan to exclude them because of their ethnicity, several prominent Irish Mob bosses were left out of the conference, first and foremost, because they were currently engaged in full-scale gang warfare with rival Italian and Jewish bosses.
-Bugs Moran would have been the Irish boss to represent Chicago, despite any plan to marginalize Irish mobsters, but he had just missed being killed in the St. Valentine's Day Massacre when his gang was sizably decimated and he faded into obscurity soon after.
-The South Side and West Side O'Donnells of Chicago weren't as powerful as Moran and would not have been chosen to represent Chicago anyway, as they were at war with Al Capone and his allies.
+Bugs Moran would have been the Irish boss to represent Chicago, but he had just missed being killed in the St. Valentine's Day Massacre when his gang was sizably decimated; he faded into obscurity soon after.
+The South Side and West Side O'Donnells of Chicago were not as powerful as Moran and would not have been chosen to represent Chicago anyway, as they were at war with Al Capone and his allies.
 New York's Vannie Higgins, Legs Diamond and Vincent Coll might have been invited but were involved in the "Manhattan Beer Wars" against Jewish bosses Dutch Schultz, Waxey Gordon and Welsh boss, Owney Madden.
-At the Atlantic City Conference, Schultz was heard saying at the Ambassador Hotel.
-"This crazy maniac Coll is causing me no end of grief", were Gordon added, "Yeah, and what about this bastard, Legs Diamond?
+At the Atlantic City Conference, Schultz was heard saying at the Ambassador Hotel, "This crazy maniac Coll is causing me no end of grief".
+To which Gordon responded, "Yeah, and what about this bastard, Legs Diamond?
 He's hijacking my trucks and raiding our clip joints all over North Jersey".
-Vannie Higgins was killed on January 19, 1932, in New York, Legs Diamond was shot three times and killed in his Albany, New York, hideout on December 18, 1931, and Mad Dog Coll was killed inside a New York phone booth by Schultz gunmen, while talking to Owney Madden on February 8, 1932.
+Vannie Higgins was killed on January 19, 1932, in New York, Legs Diamond was shot three times and killed in his Albany, New York, hideout on December 18, 1931, and Mad Dog Coll was killed inside a New York phone booth by Schultz gunmen, while talking to Owney Madden, on February 8, 1932.

 Of note is the fate of Irish Mob boss Bill Dwyer.
 He was not killed, nor was he forced out of the rackets by any other gangster, Italian or otherwise.
-Under his own volition, he retired from organized crime towards the end of Prohibition in 1932-33 and settled into life with his wife and five children in Belle Harbor, Queens.
+By his own choice, he retired from organized crime towards the end of Prohibition in 1932–33 and settled into life with his wife and five children in Belle Harbor, Queens.
 He died there in 1946 at the age of 63, after suffering a heart attack.

-One Jewish criminal killed following the conference was Jewish Mob boss and Boston's most prominent crime leader and bootlegger, Charles "King" Solomon was killed at his Roxbury, Boston speakeasy, known as the Cotton Club on January 24, 1933.
-Law enforcement theorize that either Italian or Irish underworld leaders in the North End Buccola Family of Boston, Massachusetts, or the Walsh Mob of Providence, Rhode Island, had Solomon assassinated, either way, Solomon became another victim of the mob war for dominance in New England's underworld in the midst of the area's Prohibition wars.
-As Irish bosses Wallace and, (mostly likely), Walsh were killed by Boston's North End Italians, Solomon was most likely killed by them as well, being that Italian dominance was uncontested in the New England underworld thereafter, other than in South Boston, which was too heavily populated by the Irish.
+One Jewish criminal killed following the conference was Jewish Mob boss and Boston's most prominent crime leader and bootlegger, Charles "King" Solomon, who was killed at his Roxbury, Boston speakeasy, known as the Cotton Club, on January 24, 1933.
+Law enforcement theorize that either Italian or Irish underworld leaders in the North End Buccola Family of Boston, or the Walsh Mob of Providence, had Solomon assassinated.
+Either way, Solomon became another victim of the mob war for dominance in New England's underworld in the midst of the area's Prohibition wars.
+As Irish bosses Wallace and (most likely) Walsh were killed by Boston's North End Italians, Solomon was most likely killed by them as well, being that Italian dominance was uncontested in the New England underworld thereafter, other than in South Boston, which was heavily populated by the Irish.